Realswitzer/incremancer-sedit/readme.md

 # Incremancer Save Editor
 ### i used python btw

-# this does not actually work right now
+# this does not work well
-<p>i dont know how to get the save editing part working.</p>
-<p>for now just use dump.py, edit it in notepad, and use dump.py again.</p>
+<p>it sorta works. to just decompress the save so you can see inside of it, use dump.py</p>

 ```
 ./dump.py decode input.sav output.json -b